testmycode/tmc-server/README.markdown

 4. Install PostgreSQL 9.x+.
 See `config/database.yml` for database settings.
 5. Initialize the database with `env RAILS_ENV=production rake db:reset`
 6. Go to `ext/tmc-sandbox` and compile it with `sudo make`.
 See its readme for dependencies.
 7. Go to `ext/tmc-sandbox/web` and install dependencies with `bundle install`.
+Run tests with `rake test`.
 8. Run the test suite with `rake spec`.
 9. If you use Apache, then make sure `public/` and `tmp/` are readable and install [mod_xsendfile](https://tn123.org/mod_xsendfile/).
 Configure XSendFilePath to the `tmp/cache` directory of the application.